ssmiller25/civo-digger/article/blog-article-2-hardening.md

 # Hardening our Infrastructure as Code Pipeline with Digger

-In [Part 1](blog-article-1-infra-bootstrap.md) of our blog series, we setup a simple Digger pipeline to perform infrastructure as code (IaC) deployments all withing a Github pipeline.
+In [Part 1](blog-article-1-infra-bootstrap.md) of our blog series, we setup a simple Digger pipeline to perform infrastructure as code (IaC) deployments all withing a GitHub pipeline.
 But what if we wanted to expand such a deployment for a larger installation, or want it hardened for production deployments.
 We will look at deploying the [Orchestrator Backend](https://docs.digger.dev/readme/howitworks)

 ## The Orchestrator Backend

 The Orchestrator Backend is a service that triggers Pipeline Runs.
 Most CI pipeline runs are usually triggered by events within the source code management system - code commits, pull requests, and other internal activity.
 Most CI systems also provide a way for CI activities to be triggered externally.
-And that is what the Digger Orchestrator uses to help build a configuration that will work more efficently with multiple users and larger enviornments.
+And that is what the Digger Orchestrator uses to help build a configuration that will work more efficiently with multiple users and larger environments.

 - Quicker response to PR comments and faster status check updates
-- Paralellzation where appropriate
+- Parallelization where appropriate
-- Appropriate queing with multiple PRs
+- Appropriate queuing with multiple PRs
 - PR Level locks